Accepted Students Information

 No-Work Rule

 Full-time Campbell Law students are not permitted to work during their first year of law school.
 Students are permitted to work during winter break and summer breaks.
-During the subsequent years of law school, students enrolled full-time may not work more than 20 hours per week.
+During the subsequent years of law school, students enrolled full-time may work no more than 20 hours per week.

-This restriction does not apply to those enrolled in the FLEX program.
+This restriction does not apply to those enrolled in the Flex Program.

 Welcome Week: Orientation & Campbell Advantage